ChrisKronbergADVR/AndoverAutomation/README.md

 <br>
 <br>

 <h4>&ensp; 1.
-Check the python version to make sure it is installed with the command below in a command prompt or terminal.
+Check the Python version to make sure it is installed with the command below in a command prompt or terminal.
 This can be done from vs code as well</h4>

 &emsp;&emsp;&emsp;&emsp;```python --version```

-&emsp;&emsp;&emsp;&emsp;- if it returns a version number for python, it is working correctly.
+&emsp;&emsp;&emsp;&emsp;- if it returns a version number for Python, it is working correctly.
 It should return =>  Python 3.11.4 or the python version that is installed

-&emsp;&emsp;&emsp;&emsp;- if it does not return python with a version number try the suggestions below in a terminal or command prompt:
+&emsp;&emsp;&emsp;&emsp;- if it does not return Python with a version number try the suggestions below in a terminal or command prompt:

 &emsp;&emsp;&emsp;&emsp;&emsp;```py --version```